liebig/cron/README.md

 public static function add($name, $expression, $function, $isEnabled = true) {
 ```

-The **name** is needed for identify a cron job if an error appears and for logging.
+The **name** is needed for identifying a cron job if an error appears and for logging.

 The **expression** is a string of five or optional six subexpressions that describe details of the schedule.
 The syntax is based on the Linux cron daemon definition.
 ```